igrigorik/http-client-hints/README.md

-## Client-Hints (Internet Draft)
+## HTTP Client-Hints (Internet Draft)

-Client Hints can be used as input to proactive content negotiation; just as the Accept header allowed clients to indicate what formats they prefer, Client Hints allow clients to indicate a list of device and agent specific preferences for the request resource.
+HTTP Client Hints can be used as input to proactive content negotiation; just as the Accept header allowed clients to indicate what formats they prefer, Client Hints allow clients to indicate a list of device and agent specific preferences.

-Client Hints can be used to automate negotiation of optimal resolution and size of delivered image resources to different clients.
+HTTP Client Hints can be used to automate negotiation of optimal resolution and size of delivered image resources to different clients.
 For example, given the following HTML markup:

 ```html
 <img src="img.jpg" width="160" alt="I'm responsive!">